OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

 ..     };

-**The Sieve of Erastosthenes -- an example that takes advantage of lazy lists**
+**The Sieve of Erastosthenes: an example that takes advantage of lazy lists**

 The need to compute various prime numbers occurs in a variety of applications, for example, public-key encryption.
 A long known